clemsos/writings/_quora/2015-12-30-What-is-the-most-frustrating-thing-about-being-a-computer-programmer.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is the most frustrating thing about being a computer programmer? - Quora
+    What is the most frustrating thing about being a computer programmer? - Quora
 ---